CyPlayz/CyPlayz/README.md

 <h1 align="center"> 👋Hi there, I'm CyPlayz!</a></h1>

-My name is Cylis Shults, or just Cy!
-I'm a IT major from Southern IL.
-Working on some hidden projects, not much going on.
-Feel free to message me on Discord!
+Hey there, my name is Cylis, or just Cy.
+I'm a tech nerd, a IT student, and software developer.
+I've been contributing on small projects and playing with hardware for almost 9 years now.
+I spend most of my free time playing video games or trying to learn more languages like C, Go, C++, and Node.js.
+I'm currently also looking into taking a B.S. in Computer Engineering.

 ## Contact